dileepe-projects/simplewebserver_electronJS/README.md

-# simplewebserver_electronJS
+# Simple Web Server ELECTRON JS

-webserver using electronjs and express (nodeJS)
+web server using electronjs and express (nodeJS)

-Options to select folder, port, view filelist etc.
+Options to select folder, port, view filelist and run in background.

+Refer [wiki](https://github.com/dileepe-projects/simplewebserver_electronJS/wiki) for more info